-- Oldham Enterprise Trust CIO recognises that all those paid to work on Oldham Enterprise Trust CIO’s behalf have a right to work in an environment in which the dignity of individuals is respected and which is free from harassment and bullying.
+- Oldham Enterprise Trust CIO recognises that all those paid to work, or volunteer, on Oldham Enterprise Trust CIO’s behalf have a right to work in an environment in which the dignity of individuals is respected and which is free from harassment and bullying.
 It is committed to eliminating intimidation in any form.

 - The Policy applies to harassment on the grounds of disability, gender, marital status, sexual orientation, age, creed, colour, race or ethnic origin.